EasyScience/EasyReflectometryLib/docs/src/dictionay.rst

 Calculator
 ----------
 A calculator is the physics engine.
-We rely on third party software to provide the necessary calculators that.
+We rely on third party software to provide the necessary calculators.
+Different calculators might have different capabilities and limitations.

 Model
 -----